PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 any sections that are included should be in the order provided.

 .. code-block:: python
-  :caption: Docstring template.
+  :caption: Docstring template

-  :dedent: 0
+  def sample_function():
       r"""
       Return ...